 Here's the pattern.

 The church begins its liturgy with an introductory verse called the Introit.
 The word derives from the Latin word for entrance (introitus).
 That sets the tone for the day, is usually taken from the Psalms, with a verse response to it.
 In fact, the Sunday often takes its nickname from the first word or two of this introductory verse, the Introit.
 Then, the church has a prayer before the Scripture readings each Sunday that collects the thoughts of the day, called, oddly enough, the Collect.
-Then, for Scripture readings, the church continues the synagogue practice of two readings from Scripture, replacing the synagogue's Torah, or Law, readings with Gospel ones, and replacing the related haftorah, a related reading usually from the Prophets, with ones usually from the Epistles.
+Then, for Scripture readings, the church continues the synagogue practice of two readings from Scripture, but replaces the synagogue's Torah, or Law, readings with Gospel ones, and replaces the related haftorah, a related reading usually from the Prophets, with ones usually but not always from the Epistles.